qgis/QGIS-Documentation/source/docs/user_manual/print_composer/create_output.rst

 --------------------------------

 In order to adapt labels to the feature the atlas iterates over, you can include expressions.
-What you should take care of is to place expression part (including functions, fields or variables) between ``[%`` and ``%]`` (see :ref:`layout_label_item` for more details).
+Make sure that you place the expression part (including functions, fields or variables) between ``[%`` and ``%]`` (see :ref:`layout_label_item` for more details).

-For example, for a city layer with fields CITY_NAME and ZIPCODE, you could insert this:
+For example, for a city layer with fields ``CITY_NAME`` and ``ZIPCODE``, you could insert this:

 .. code::